 Target: Homogalacturonan domain of pectic polysaccharides.
-It has no known cross-reactivity with other polymers.
+No known cross-reactivity with other polymers.
 It can recognise pectic polysaccharides in several species.
-The antibody has some preference for partially methyl-esterified homogalacturonan but can also bind to un-esterified homogalacturonan. an
+Recognises a partially methylesterified epitope of homogalacturonan that results from non-blockwise de-esterification processes.
+It does not bind to un-esterified homogalacturonan.